 Search Engine Friendly (SEF) URLs:

-URLs are the strongest part of any SEO tactic.
-Even if you have a newer website, how you title URLs is going to play a crucial role in your organic rankings.
-So whether you’ve got blogging software or are designing your page from scratch, it’s important to take the steps necessary to assure that your site has search friendly urls.
+URLs are one of the most important aspects of any successful SEO tactic.
+Especially if you have a new website, how you structure your URLs is going to play a crucial role in your organic rankings.
+Whether your using blogging software or designing your site from scratch, it’s important to take the steps necessary to assure that your site has search friendly urls.
 While on page optimization and valuable content also play a large role (among other things) when it comes to organic rankings, when your URLs are optimized properly you create a page that’s easy for engines to crawl, and easy for web users to understand.
 You will find that proper use of this strategy will reinforce other SEO strategies.
 The foundation of a well seo optimized pages begins with the url and continues with the other on page and off page seo strategies being used.
 The combination of these techniques will be sure to move you up in search rank.

 If you use a blog template such as Wordpress or Joomla, you may have noticed that they give you the option to change how your URLs are actually named.
 By default, your posts are given a number and that number is considered the URL.
 Rather than that, make sure to change it so that your post matches the title of your blog entry.
 You’ll need to take an additional step here to assure that your title is relevant to your content and that it’s keyword friendly.